 - Keyboard: Of course, you touch your keyboard often, over and over throughout the day.
 But if you are not regularly washing your hands, you are slowly covering the entire keyboard with dirt and bacteria from the toilet, from uncleaned door handles, from your mouth and face if you have been eating, fixing your make-up or simply touching your own face.
 The study found 3,295 bacteria per inch on a keyboard that had been used in average office conditions.
 Is your keyboard making you sick?

 - Mouse: Your mouse does not pick up quite as much grime as a keyboard at just 1,676 bacteria per inch, but it still does slowly acquire a film of dirt – and very few people think of cleaning their mouse so what does accumulate on the mouse tends to stay there for quite a while!

 - Phone: Talking into a desk phone, touching the number pad and just having the phone in easy reach of all your desk-bound activities leaves a lot of bacteria on the handset – over 25,000 bacteria per inch!
-Phones do tend to be cleaned more often by users, but even here there are some people who seldom or never wipe down or disinfect their phone.
+Phones do tend to be cleaned more often by users, but even here there are some people who seldom or never wipe down or disinfect their phones.
 Shared phones should be disinfected or wiped clean several times a day as well as at the end of the day.

 - Desktop: Even if your desk looks relatively clean and tidy, it might not be.
 Surprisingly, the desk surface was found to be the second-highest offender with a staggering 20,961 bacteria per inch.
 Visibly dirty desks will contain an even higher level of contamination.